Mr-Kumar-Abhishek/MicroTXT/README.md

 Simply download and place the files in your PHP 5+ enabled website directory, and edit php/settings.php to your liking.
 You should probably also change rules.txt and faq.txt too.

-**PHP 5 support will be dropped when PHP 5.6 reaches EOL, I suggest migrating to PHP 7.x before then.**
+**PHP 5.X support will be dropped when PHP 5.6 reaches EOL, I suggest migrating to PHP 7.x before then.**

+**YOU NEED PHP MBSTRING AND SQLITE3 LIBRARIES INSTALLED**

 **You also need the GD PHP library installed on your PHP instance if you want to use the included captcha**

-**You also need Sqlite3 installed!**

 ## Configuring